jed/lave/README.md

 # lave [![Build Status](https://travis-ci.org/jed/lave.svg?branch=master)](https://travis-ci.org/jed/lave)

-lave is [eval][] in reverse; it does for JavaScript what [JSON.stringify][] does for JSON, turning an arbitrary object in memory into the code needed to create it.
+lave is [eval][] in reverse; it does for JavaScript what [JSON.stringify][] does for JSON, turning an arbitrary object in memory into the expression, function, or ES6 module needed to create it.

 ## Why not just use JSON.stringify?